Periodic Orbits of Oval Billiards on Surfaces of Constant Curvature: Introduction

 \section{Introduction}

-The plane billiard problem, originally defined by Birkhoff \cite{bir} in the beginning of the XX century, consists in the free motion of a point particle in a bounded plane region, reflecting elastically when it reaches the boundary.
+The planar billiard problem, originally defined by Birkhoff \cite{bir} in the beginning of the XX century, consists in the free motion of a point particle in a bounded planar region, reflecting elastically when it reaches the boundary.

 In this work we extend this problem to bounded regions on geodesically convex subsets of surfaces of constant curvature.
 We will show that this new billiard also defines a 2-dimensional conservative and reversible dynamical system, defined by a Twist diffeomorphism, if the boundary of the region is an oval, i.e., a regular, simple, closed, oriented, strictly geodesically convex and at least $C^2$ curve.
 This is a classical result for the Euclidean case, proved, for instance, in \cite{kat}.